Buy a Bus with the help of the Bus Buyer’s Guides listed below:

 WHAT ARE THE OPERATING AND MAINTENANCE COSTS OF A BUS?

 The cost of fuel can vary depending on the bus.
-As a general rule of thumb, newer buses offer greater fuel economy compared to older models.
+As a general rule of thumb, newer buses offer greater fuel economy than older models.
 This is an important factor in calculating the total cost of owning and operating a bus or fleet but not nearly as important as the cost of insurance.
 The net cost of operating a gas engine bus is relatively equal to a diesel engine bus since the lower cost of gasoline offsets the higher efficiency of diesel power plants.

 Bus mileage varies greatly depending upon:

 - Bus type – Is it a small minibus or a large coach bus?
-Is it a gasoline engine or diesel engine?
+Is it a gasoline engine or a diesel engine?

 - Geography – Will the bus operate in a flat or hilly region ???

-- Route – Will the bus make local trips around town or will it be used on highways for longer trips?
+- Route – Will the bus make local trips around town, or will it be used on highways for longer trips?

 - Capacity – Is the bus occupied by many passengers or few passengers???